zhanxw/anno/README.md

 -   Gene file format

-Currently, TabAnno support gene file in refFlat format.
+Currently, anno support gene file in refFlat format.
 A prepared list of all gene obtained of UCSC website is:
 "/net/fantasia/home/zhanxw/anno/refFlat\_hg19.txt.gz" .
 To use that
 file, you use flag *-g*.